nlarusstone/corels-test/README.md

 Should we skip symmetry-based garbage collection (via `pdict`) when `len(prefix) == max_prefix_len_check`?

-Some of the metrics (`commutes` and `captured_zero`) currently include other recently added savings -- separate these out properly.

-Could track children explicitly as a cache entry attribute.
-This would facilitate proper garbage collection.
-(Currently, finding ancestors is easy, but finding children is dumb.)

 Not properly updating `num_children` in cache entries or `metrics.cache_size`.